 Who is exempt from income tax in South Africa?

-Generally, if you earn less than R79,000 annually (or less than R122,300 if you’re older than 65), you don’t have to pay income tax.
+Generally, if you earn under a certain amount, you don’t have to pay income tax.
 Additionally, you don’t need to file a return if all of the following are true:

-- Your total employment income for the year was less than R500,000
+- Your total employment income for the year, before tax, was less than R500,000

 - Your employment income was from only one employer for the full tax year